This post isn’t a guide on how to write an “A” research paper.

 I know that’s a huge goal for most college students.
 I remember anxiously waiting for 2, 3 days or even a week to find out if I achieved that “A” or “A+” on a research paper.
 There’s nothing wrong with that immediate goal.
-But, there is a goal beyond a letter grade—the goal to inspire, enlighten, and/or persuade your readers (teachers, professors, classmates, colleagues etc.).
+But, there is a goal beyond a letter grade—the aim to inspire, enlighten, and/or persuade your readers (teachers, professors, classmates, colleagues, etc.).
 So how do you write a research paper that moves people?

 - Brainstorm Research Paper Topics

 - Outline Your Research Paper